nguyenhuyhoang1068/toragon/wp-content/plugins/smart-image-resize/readme.txt

  == Upgrade Notice ==

-  = 1.4.0 =
+  = 1.6.0 =

-* This update adds new important changes to make image resizing much easier.
-Recommanded for all users.
+* Added the ability to use a specific resizing mode for each size.